iffy/generalconference/data/eng/1979-04/027-what-think-ye-of-christ-whom-say-ye-that-i-am/text.md

-# “What Think Ye of Christ?”
-“Whom Say Ye That I Am?”
+# “What Think Ye of Christ?”“Whom Say Ye That I Am?”

 I bring you greetings from the Saints and missionaries in the British Isles, especially those in the England London Mission where my dear companion, Mary,